adbshiau/plant-diaries/README.md

 Being surrounded and caring for plants boosts our spirits and enhance our environments.

-This plant journal is essentially a log for keeping track of your plants and their care routine.
-You can also use it to make notes about new and exciting growth, and even add and update an image.
+A comprehensive plant journal designed to effortlessly monitor your plants and their care routines.
+Seamlessly track essential information and stay connected to your plants' growth and development.
+Capture and document noteworthy milestones, while conveniently adding and updating accompanying images.
+This all-in-one plant journal is your ultimate companion for nurturing and documenting your plant collection.

 Launch the app: https://plant-diaries.herokuapp.com/